 The tree prefers moist bottomland and plenty of sun and, as such, is found from southern New England to Florida and west into the nation’s interior states.

 The fruit was once used by the Cherokee Indian tribes as a medicinal tea for the treatment of flu symptoms.
 Today, the active ingredient of the infertile sweetgum seeds, which contain high amounts of shikimic acid, is used in the preparation of Tamiflu, but other than that is more of a bane in the landscape.

 As to putting sweetgum in compost, there doesn’t seem to be any general consensus.
 If you are a purist and believe that you should attempt to compost everything, then the best bet is to run a “hot” compost pile.
 If you run a cool pile, sweetgum in compost will likely not break down and very possibly you will end up with volunteers sprouting from the pile.

 How to Compost Sweetgum Balls

-Composting gumballs may not result in the most attractive mulch, but the resulting compost is useful as a barrier against rabbits, slugs and other pests.
-The rough compost will be unpleasant to the undersides or feet of these animals and may deter them from romping through the garden.
+Composting gumballs may not result in the most attractive mulch, but the resulting compost is useful as a barrier against rabbits, slugs, and other pests.
+The rough compost will be unpleasant to the undersides or the feet of these animals and may deter them from romping through the garden.